How Much Will Your Granite Kitchen Countertop Cost in the Philippines?

 b.
 Origin (Quarry Location) of the Material

-Transportation expenses add up to the price of slabs.
+Transportation expenses add up to the granite slab price.
 Materials quarried within your country or region may cost less compared to those shipped from across the globe.

 Also, labor cost affects the price of every material.
-Thus, one can expect that the stone processed in China will be cheaper compared to the ones produced in Italy or Brazil considering the salary difference.
+Thus, one can expect that the stone processed in China will be cheaper than those produced in Italy or Brazil, considering the wage difference.

 c.
 Slab Size

-Larger slab dimensions allow us to install countertops with fewer seams, but more wastage.
+Larger slab dimensions allow us to install kitchen countertops with fewer seams but more wastage.

-One large piece of granite or marble will have a more uniform color and appearance compared to using two or more smaller slabs joined.
+One large granite or marble piece will have a more uniform color and appearance than two or more small slabs joined together.

 Moreover, more massive slabs are harder to work with during the installation of a countertop.
-All these considerations affect your countertop cost.
+All these considerations affect the granite countertop price.

-If you are on a limited budget, consider using granite tiles instead.
-Granite tiles are cheaper compared to a full slab.
-The main disadvantage, however, of using smaller pieces are the many seams on your countertop once installed.
+If you are on a tight budget, consider using granite tiles instead.
+Granite tiles are cheaper than a full slab.
+However, the main disadvantage of using smaller pieces is the many seams on your countertop once it’s installed.

-Granites and marbles are extracted in large blocks and are cut into slabs (imagine a white bread cut into slices).
+In quarries, we extract granites and marbles as large blocks and cut them into slabs.
+Imagine a white bread cut into many slices.
 Sometimes, to maximize the enormous block, some factories produce thinner sections.
-Usually, these stones come in 18 mm thickness.
-But they are also available in 15 mm to 30 mm, depending on the stock.
+On average, these stones come in 18 mm thickness.
+But they are also available in 15 mm to 30 mm, depending on your supplier’s stock.

-Do note, however, that the thicker the slab, the more expensive it gets.
+Do note, however, that the thicker the slab, the higher the granite price is.

 Here in the Philippines, most of the granite and marble slabs sold are 18 mm to 20 mm thick.
-We do not recommend using thinner slabs as it may compromise the strength of your countertop.
+However, we do not recommend using thinner pieces as it may compromise your kitchen countertop’s strength.